Finance and Development Focus Area

 Completing the Finance and Development Focus Area

-FEB students can compete the Focus Area if they:
+MSc Finance students can complete the Focus Area if they:

-- Choose and successfully complete two of the five following electives:
+- Choose and successfully complete the following two electives:

 A. Inclusive Finance